subsquid/spray/README.md

 * Every fifth slot since the last pushed block or subscription start
 * Every block if `query.includeAllBlocks` is `true`.

+### Sequencing

+* Slot numbers are non-decreasing
+* Block notification is always the last for the given slot
+* Delivery of all data messages is not guaranteed

 ## Setup

 ```